MaintainersWanted/soap-dust/README.md

 ## How do I know what the remote web-service understands?

-If you do not read wsdl fluently, you can find hope in the explain method.
+If you do not read wsdl fluently, the *explain* method might help you.

 Just create a new soap-dust client.
 Initialize it with the appropriate wsdl url and call its *explain* method: